-However, student debt will continue to accrue interest even if you don’t have to make payments.
-So deferring or forbearing on student loans will increase your student loan balance and increase your total costs.
+However, be aware that most student loans will continue to accrue interest, even if you don’t have to make payments.
+So deferring or forbearing your student loans can increase your overall debt balance and the total cost of the loans.

-Single parents should look for ways to maximize their take home pay.
-Of course, that is easier said than done, especially when you’re balancing work with family life.
+Single parents should look for ways to maximize their take-home pay.
+Of course, that’s easier said than done, especially when you’re balancing work with family life.
 But there are a few things you can start thinking about:

 - Look at where your paychecks are going.
-This can be a way to immediate increase your take-home pay.
-Adjust W-4 withholdings for bigger paychecks – as a single earner with a dependent child, you face fewer taxes.
-Consider scaling back employee-paid benefits if they don’t seem useful.
+For example, you may want to adjust W-4 withholdings to give yourself a bigger paycheck, since as a single earner with a dependent child, you face fewer taxes.
+Or consider scaling back employee-paid benefits if they don’t seem useful.

 - Communicate with your ex.
 Child support can make a big difference for a single parent’s budget.
-Keep an open discussion with your ex about how to cover your child’s costs.
+Keep an open discussion with your former partner about how to cover your child’s costs.
 Hold them responsible for their end of the deal.
-If they stop paying or gets behind on child support, try to stay on good personal terms – while diligently following up on this big financial issue.
+If they stop paying or get behind on child support, try to stay on good personal terms, while diligently following up on this big financial issue.

 Spend some time researching benefits and support that’s available.
-This support can make all the difference to your financial situation.
+This help can sometimes make a massive difference to your financial situation.
 Take a look at programs in your area that can give you more resources to cover living costs: